VodemSharp/Allowed.Svelte.NET/README.md

 }
 ```

-To add the ConfigurationData implementation to the DI container in ASP.NET Core, use the AddServerSideData extension
+To add the `ConfigurationData` implementation to the DI container in ASP.NET Core, use the `AddServerSideData` extension
 method provided by the Allowed.Svelte.NET framework:

 ```csharp
 builder.Services.AddServerSideData(new ConfigurationData<T>("sectionName"));
 ```

-Here, T is the type of data you want to transfer, and `sectionName` is the name of the configuration section where the
+Here, `T` is the type of data you want to transfer, and `sectionName` is the name of the configuration section where the
 data is located.

-Here is an example of accessing transferred data in `Svelte`:
+Here is an example of accessing transferred data in Svelte:

 ```sveltehtml